Might rediscovering this lost language

 help us grow closer to God?

-If we sing the old hymns, or read a passage of Scripture from one of the King James English translations, or sometimes listen to someone pray, we might find God being addressed with the words thou, thee, thine, and thy.
+If we sing the old hymns, or read a passage of Scripture from the King James Version, or sometimes listen to someone praying, we might find God being addressed as thou, thee, thine, and thy.
 For example, as in The Lord’s Prayer: “Thy Kingdom come, thy will be done in earth, as it is in heaven… For thine is the Kingdom, and the power, and the glory forever” (Matthew 6:9).

 Throughout my childhood, I heard these archaic thou-type pronouns used at church to address God.
 To me, they had a formal, dignified weightiness that modeled what a relationship with God was to be like.
 Or so I thought…